-Solution-Focused Questions and Tools
+Solution-Focused Questions and Tools (AKA Solution-Focused Therapy Techniques)

-Once the mind-set is learned, focusing on how to use the specific Solution-Focused tools, or Solution-Focused Therapy exceptions, can be very helpful.
 While these are kinds of questions, it is important to remember each must be personalized to the unique human being and to the client’s previous response.
 It takes practice and skill to learn to use these in a non-scripted way.
-Here’s a summary of some of the most common ones.
+Here’s a summary of some of the most common tools or therapy techniques.

 Goal Formation Questions

 Goal Formation Questions form the first third of the client session.
 A therapist can use one or more of these categories of Goal Formation Questions to help the client think about how they want their lives to be different as a result of treatment.

-The Solution Focused Miracle Question
+The Solution-Focused Miracle Question

 “Imagine that when you go to bed tonight, a miracle happens.
 The miracle is that the problem that brought you here is gone!
 However, since you were asleep, you are unaware that a miracle happened.
 What would be the first things that you notice that let you know that this miracle happened?”